-Certified sustainable schools include those public and charter schools that have been recognized as sustainable and are located within the watershed by the following programs: U.S. Green Ribbon Schools, National Wildlife Federation Eco-Schools USA, Maryland Green Schools and Virginia Naturally Schools.
+Certified sustainable schools include public and charter schools within the Chesapeake Bay watershed that have been recognized as sustainable by the following programs: U.S. Green Ribbon Schools, National Wildlife Federation Eco-Schools USA (Bronze, Silver and Green Flag status), Maryland Green Schools, Pennsylvania Pathways to Green Schools and Virginia Naturally Schools.

 While no part of the watershed was excluded from this count, not every jurisdiction has a state-specific sustainable school program.
 The Chesapeake Bay Program will continue to monitor sustainable school programs in the region, and may expand future reporting to include new programs that meet the sustainable school criteria defined by the U.S. Department of Education.
 Future reporting may also include sustainable private schools, which are not measured here.

 Sustainable schools reduce the environmental impact of their buildings and grounds, work to improve the health and wellness of students and staff, and offer environmental education incorporating civic skills, STEM and green career pathways.
 Because increasing sustainability in and around schools can directly involve students in environmental protection and restoration, a rise in sustainable schools can indicate a rise in overall environmental literacy.